 For cannabis, in particular, there are studies outlining the benefits of using small quantities.
 The small-scale study conducted by the University of Illinois at Chicago concluded that those with high THC levels or the placebo both faced high levels of stress when put through various challenges.
 Those with a low to moderate dose of THC excelled and felt calmer.

 Try single servings of cannabis to see how it interacts with your body.
-Check the Atomic Blaze shop for a one-hitter that suits your needs.
 Try micro-dosing for a few weeks and write down how you feel to determine whether this method is working for you.

 Try Indica Strains